How to Level Up Fast in ICARUS

 If you’re attacked by a predator, run to your contraption and sprint up the ramp to the top.
 Use your hotkey to select the wall in your inventory, then turn around and aim at the lower ramp section and press [Y] to deconstruct it.
 You’ll then be able to get a few arrows into the wolf or bear while they attempt to destroy the wall you’re standing on.

-That being said, under normal circumstances forests are easy to find, while predators tend to be much less abundant.
+Under normal circumstances, predators and high-level animals tend to be less abundant in the forests.
 So, if you are confident in your combat skills and want to use this strategy as an efficient method, you should head to transition zones between biomes.
 Animals here spawn in larger numbers and re-spawn quickly once you leave and come back.

-Desert transition zones with the Forest are a better option for a lower-level character, since these animals tend to have lower HP.
-Try to use our safe hunting methods above first and learn how to land stealth kills before you commit to this method as a reliable way to level — remember that there is an XP penalty to respawning.
+While the Arctic transition zone is close by on the Open World map, Desert transition zones with the Forest tend to be a better option for a lower-level character, since these animals tend to have lower HP.
+Learn how to land those stealth kills in the Forest before you commit to this method as a reliable way to level — remember that there is an XP penalty to respawning.

 Consume unique foods to fill up your three stomach slots and keep your HP and Stamina high.
 Check out our Hunting Guide if you need more starter and advanced tips.